msigut/FreeProxySharp/README.md

 For update from version 1.0.x -> 1.1.x:

+- ADD: `AddHttpClient` and `AddHttpClientProxy` parameter whenRetry for HttpClient retry settings
-- ADD: in `CheckAndAssignToConfig` switch: `throwWhenLessThanRequired` for exc. when less than requied proxy found
+- ADD: `CheckAndAssignToConfig` switch: `throwWhenLessThanRequired` for exc. when less than requied proxy found
 - ADD: `CheckAndAssignToConfig` parameter: `Timeout` for timeout for checking all proxies
 - DEL: `IHttpProxyConfiguration.ProxyEnabled` removed (use `AddHttpClient` of `AddHttpClientProxy` instead manually)
 - DEL: `HttpProxyClient` removed ; now use `HttpExtensions` (for common configuration and tasks) & `HttpProxyFactory` (for work with proxy)